cnJLiu/cnJLiu.github.io/_pages/about.md

 {% include_relative includes/intro.md %} -->

 <span class='anchor' id='about-me'></span>
-I am a 1st year Ph.D. student at the [National Engineering Research Center of Robot Visual Perception and Control Technology](http://robot.hnu.edu.cn/) of [Hunan University](https://www.hnu.edu.cn/), supervised by [Prof. Wei Sun](http://eeit.hnu.edu.cn/info/1281/4511.htm).
+I am a 2nd year Ph.D. student at the [National Engineering Research Center of Robot Visual Perception and Control Technology](http://robot.hnu.edu.cn/) of [Hunan University](https://www.hnu.edu.cn/), supervised by [Prof. Wei Sun](https://www.hnu.edu.cn/info/1038/7317.htm).
+I am currently a Visiting Research Student with the University of Western Australia, Perth, WA, Australia, under the supervision of [Prof. Ajmal Mian](https://ajmalsaeed.net/).

 My research focuses on 3D computer vision, deep learning, and their applications for robotic manipulation.
-Specifically, I have worked on category-level 6D object pose estimation, and instance-level 6D object pose tracking.
+Specifically, I have worked on category-level 6D object pose estimation and instance-level 6D object pose tracking.
 Subsequent research focuses include: label-efficient learning for generalized 6D object pose estimation and tracking.
 I was motivated to conduct this doctoral research due to my passion for realizing intelligent perception and autonomous manipulation of robots in 3D space.

 # 🔥 News
 - *2023.02*: &nbsp;🎉🎉 One paper is accepted by IEEE T-II!